Evolution of trust in structured populations: Model

 An $I$-player gains $-t_V+R_T t_V$ when interacting with a $T$-player and incurs loss of $-t_V$ when facing a $U$-player.
 On the other hand, a $T$-player earns $R_T t_V$ in encounters with an $I$-player, while a $U$-player secures $R_U t_V$ against an $I$-player.

-The parameters $R_T$ and $R_U$ dictate specific relations.
+The parameters $R_T$ and $R_U$ yield specific relations.
 We have mentioned $R_T>1$, which guarantees that an investment to a trustworthy trustee always brings a positive return ($-t_V+R_T t_V>0$).
 Also, $R_U>R_T$ indicates that being untrustworthy can yield greater benefits compared to being trustworthy ($R_U t_V>R_T t_V$).
 Moreover, we must require $R_U<2R_T$, which means being trustworthy is always a prosocial behavior that confers greater collective benefits ($-t_V+R_T t_V+R_T t_V>-t_V+R_U t_V$).
 To sum up, the relation $1<R_T<R_U<2R_T$ is established.

-We also notice that $t_V$ can be extracted from the payoff matrix $\left[a_{ij}\right]$.
+We also notice that $t_V$ can be extracted from the payoff matrix $\left[a_{ij}\right]$, which is similar to the cost parameter $c$ in public goods games~\cite{wang2023inertia,wang2023zealous}.
 In other words, $t_V$ serves a role analogous to that of the selection strength (introduced in Section~\ref{sec_evolution}).
 The effect of $t_V$ is only visible when selection strength is non-marginal, which does not apply to this study.
-Therefore, we can simply set $t_V=1$, eliminating the need for further exploration.
+Therefore, we can simply set $t_V=1$ and do not explore it.